Why Port Forwarding?

 If you successfully went through all the steps above you now want to do a test in-game.

-Get into a Multiplayer Gamemode and meet with another real CMDR, if you can see and interact with each other you are DONE with your setup!
+if you can see and interact with each other; this is a good indicator nothing went horribly wrong atleast, you should be DONE with your setup!
 Your Router is able to handle the rest.

 Configuring Port Forwarding on your Router

-Find your Router Model on this Website:
+- Find your Router Model on this Website and check:ย

 https://portforward.com/router.htm